jbcodeforce/ML-studies/docs/coding/langchain.md

     [OpenAIToolsAgentOutputParser](https://api.python.langchain.com/en/latest/_modules/langchain/agents/output_parsers/openai_tools.html) used with OpenAI models, as it relies on the specific tool_calls parameter from OpenAI to convey what tools to use.

+???- question "How to support streaming the LLM's output?"
+    [LangChain streaming ](https://python.langchain.com/docs/expression_language/streaming/) vis needed to make the app more responsive for end-users.
+All Runnable objects implement a sync method called `stream` and an `async` variant called `astream`.
+They cut output into chunks and yield them.
+Recall yield is a generator of data and acts as `return`.
+The main demo code is [web_server_wt_streaming](https://github.com/jbcodeforce/ML-studies/blob/master/llm-langchain/openAI/web_server_wt_streaming.py) with the client_stream.py

+    ```python

+    ```

 ???- question "Example of Intended Model"